COVID–19 Assessment FAQsFrequently asked questions related to COVID–19 and assessment.

 During the current school closures, the 30-calendar day count begins on the student’s first day of enrollment for the new school year.
 Note that this has now changed to 75-calendar days with the extension approved by the Governor in Senate Bill 820.
 LEAs are required to administer, score, and report results to parents/guardians now within 75-calendar days.
 The Initial ELPAC must be administered and officially scored on or before November 13, 2020, in order for an LEA to be eligible for Local Control Funding Formula and Title III funds for 2020–2021.

-Is the plan for changing English learner status from CALPADS to the student information system on hold for this year because the Initial ELPAC was paper-pencil at the beginning of the year?
+Is the plan for changing English learner status from California Longitudinal Pupil Achievement Data System (CALPADS) to the student information system on hold for this year because the Initial ELPAC was paper-pencil at the beginning of the year?
 In particular, I am asking about “TBD” to “IFEP” or “EL.”
 (Posted Sep-2020)

-As of August 20, 2020, the English Language Acquisition Status, or ELAS, for students taking the Initial ELPAC is being updated in CALPADS from the Test Operations Management System on a daily basis upon completion of testing by students.
+As of August 20, 2020, the English Language Acquisition Status (ELAS), for students taking the Initial ELPAC is being updated in CALPADS from the Test Operations Management System on a daily basis upon completion of testing by students.

 For which students—and where—would you indicate the reason for not administering the Initial ELPAC?
 (Posted Sep-2020)